-5 burning questions ahead of Seahawks vs. Cardinals in Week 11 originally appeared on NBC Sports Northwest
+5 burning questions ahead of Seahawks vs. 49ers in Week 8 originally appeared on NBC Sports Northwest

 The Seahawks (5-1) are set to host the 49ers (4-3) on Sunday in Week 8 of the NFL regular season.
 A win would keep Seattle in first place in the NFC West while a loss would give the top spot to Arizona.
 This matchup is crucial for the Seahawks, who desperately need to avoid an 0-2 start in the division.